Viva! Hysteria: Track listing

-Disc two (as Ded Flatbird)

 DVD / Blu-ray

 The DVD and Blu-ray releases, which also had a short stint in selected theaters around the world, contain the same track listing as the CD version, on one disc.
 The main difference is that the tracks on CD disc one comprise the main feature, and the songs on CD disc two are bonus features along with the Acoustic Medley.